RedmarBakker/via-rest/README.md

 ```

-For custom routes, we can create Requests like this.
+For custom routes, we can create Requests like the following code.
 In this example we use the previous senario where we gonna create a "UnhandledRequest". `app/Http/Requests/Api/Orders/UnhandledRequest.php`:

 ```php